 In my own pool business, after just setting up a tax payment plan and taking money out to pay existing taxes as we incurred them I remember thinking I would have no money left to pay my bills.
 I’m sure many of you are thinking the same thing.
 Michael explains, that is your business talking to you.
 Your business is telling you – you can’t afford those bills..
 You need to cut your expenses, change your buying habits, sell at better margins, raise your prices… You need to make some modifications so that the Profit First Plan works.

 Here is what you need to do to implement this plan –

 Go to your bank: Ask them to open up four more accounts.
 I hope you already have a Business Checking Account.
 Michael takes this a step further by opening two accounts at a different bank.
 This makes it harder to gain access to your profit hold account and your tax account removing the temptation to borrow money from either of those accounts to operate your business.

 Work with a good Accountant: Your accountant can help hold you accountable to your plan.

 I highly recommend reading “Profit First”.
 You will find a link at the bottom of this post.
 I also recommend listening to the podcast, Self Made Man” with Mike Dillard.
 Mike Dillard interviews Michael Michalowicz in the episode called, “How to always Profit First” Dated February 7th.

-I also recommend listening to Michael’s Podcast, “Entrepreneurship Elevated”.
+I also recommend listening to Michael’s Podcasts, “Entrepreneurship Elevated” or “Profit First Nation”

 I hope you find this information useful.
 Please comment below any struggles you are currently facing or share how you maintain success in your business.
 We would love to hear from you.